ChainSafe/lodestar/CONTRIBUTING.md

 # Style Guide

+- PRs should usually only update a single package (in our monorepo) at a time
+- Many module class constructors have the following signature: `(options, dependencies)`
+  - eg: `public constructor(opts: IExampleOptions, {db, logger}: IExampleModules)`
+- Modules should be designed to "do one thing and do it well"
+  - Consider the interface of a module -- events included, and make sure it is coherent
+- Make sure your code is properly linted
+  - use an IDE that will show linter errors/warnings
+  - run `yarn lint` from the command line
+  - common rules:
     - Functions and variables should be [`camelCase`](https://en.wikipedia.org/wiki/Camel_case), classes should be [`PascalCase`](http://wiki.c2.com/?PascalCase), constants should be `UPPERCASE_WITH_UNDERSCORES`.
     - Use `"` instead of `'`
     - All functions should have types declared for all parameters and return value
     - All interfaces should be prefixed with a `I`
       - eg: `IMyInterface`
     - You probably shouldn't be using Typescript's `any`
-- PRs should only update a single package (in our monorepo) at a time
-- Private class properties need not be prefixed with a `_`
+    - Private class properties should not be prefixed with a `_`
       - eg: `private dirty;`, not `private _dirty;`
-- Many module class constructors have the following signature: `(options, modules)`
-  - eg: `public constructor(opts: IExampleOptions, {db, logger}: IExampleModules)`
-- Make sure your code is properly linted
-  - run `yarn lint` from the command line and use an IDE that will help
 - Make sure that your code is properly type checked:
+  - use an IDE that will show type errors
-  - run `yarn check-types` from the command line and use an IDE that will help
+  - run `yarn check-types` from the command line
 - Make sure that the tests are still passing:
   - run `yarn test:unit` from the command line